 ‘a person who will come’ (PDK, constructed)

 Example (1) shows that -l heads a constituent, which modifies the following noun (note that Korean is head-final), i.e., salam ‘person’.
 As shown in the example above, -l is not a finite-verb morphology; it is used regardless of the speech time, as in sentences where the main verb is marked by the past tense.
 This clearly shows that the future -l is not a regular future-tense marker, which, by definition, is based on speech time.
 Instead, -l is a prospective marker (Rhee, 2012), one belonging to the ‘relative tenses’ (Dahl, 1985), ‘secondary tenses’ (Lyons, 1977, p.
-689), or ‘proximative’ (König, 1993), in contrast to the absolute tenses anchored in the moment of speech.
+689), or ‘proximatives’ (König, 1993), in contrast to the absolute tenses anchored in the moment of speech.

 THE FUTURE SUFFIX -LI-